 S.O.A.P is a doable, sustainable, practical way to get to know the Bible.

-In the Bible we discover the heart of God, but it is deeply embedded and a single verse or superficial understanding won’t capture it, just like with a person.
+In the Bible we discover the heart of God, but it is deeply embedded.
+A single verse or superficial understanding won’t capture it, just like with a person.
 Long, close-up knowledge is needed to discover the heart of someone, so expect your relationship with the Bible to slowly grow and unfold over time too.
 The Bible is complicated and a reflection of many very real people's lives.
 As you spend time with it, expect to see your own real life reflected there too.

 S: Select a sentence, word or phrase that sticks out to you and write it down.